linroger/FinanceCompendium/I. Foundations/Financial Engineering Course Lecture Notes/Solving Black Scholes Differential Equation.md

 \frac{\partial V}{\partial t} = r V - r S \frac{\partial V}{\partial S} - \frac{1}{2} \sigma^{2} S^{2} \frac{\partial^{2} V}{\partial S^{2}},
 $$

 where $V$ denotes the value of the portfolio that replicates the derivative such as a call.
-In order to solve for  $V = V(S, t)$ , one also needs to be given a boundary value.
-This means that the value of the derivative must be known at some fixed time  $T$ ; that is,  $V(S, T)$  is a given function of  $S$  and  $T$ .
-With this information, one can solve for the value  $V(S, t)$  at any time  $t$ .
+In order to solve for $V = V(S, t)$, one also needs to be given a boundary value.
+This means that the value of the derivative must be known at some fixed time $T$; that is, $V(S, T)$ is a given function of $S$ and $T$.
+With this information, one can solve for the value $V(S, t)$ at any time $t$.
 Here are the ideas of the proof in a nutshell.
-One changes variables from  $V, S$ , and  $t$  to the new variables  $u, y$ , and  $\tau$  in two separate procedures so that the Black-Scholes Differential Equation simplifies to the differential equation:
+One changes variables from $V, S$, and $t$ to the new variables $u, y$, and $\tau$ in two separate procedures so that the Black-Scholes Differential Equation simplifies to the differential equation:

 $$
 \frac{\partial u}{\partial \tau} = \frac{\partial^{2} u}{\partial y^{2}}.
 $$

 This equation is the classical heat equation, whose solution is well-known.
 One then changes back to the original variables to obtain the solution.
 This solution will be in integral form.
 We will then solve for the special case of a European call.
 In this case, it will turn out that the integral solution will be able to be expressed in terms of the cumulative normal density function.
 Now for the details.
-We start the solution process by first changing variables to replace t, S and V with  $\tau$ ,  $y$ , and  $\nu$ :
+We start the solution process by first changing variables to replace t, S and V with $\tau$, $y$, and $v$:

 $$
 \tau = \frac{1}{2} \sigma^{2} (T - t); t = T - \frac{\tau}{\frac{1}{2} \sigma^{2}}